How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 Does it seem like your website's slacking off, and your marketing just isn’t working the way you want (or that your boss is demanding?)
 If this sounds familiar, consider developing B2B buyer personas for your company.
 Chances are, your marketing isn't targeted enough.

 Most marketers will agree that targeted campaigns are more effective.
 Many marketers will even say they know who their target market is.
-But, they tend to describe their target market as a group or segment of the population they assume will has an interest in their offerings.
+But, they tend to describe their target market as a group or segment of the population they assume will have an interest in their offerings.

 Targeting a group or demographic misses the fact that it's individual people who buy - real people who buy for individual, mostly emotional reasons.